 - Full-time law enforcement or corrections officer

 - Full-time staff member in the education component of a Head Start Program

 - Vista or Peace Corps volunteer (up to 70%)

 - Active duty servicemember in the U.S. Armed Forces (up to 50% in areas of hostilities or imminent danger)

-The Department has posted a chart listing the various Perkins cancellations.
+The Department has a post listing the various Perkins cancellations.

 If you think you might be eligible for one of these cancellations, it is a good idea to gather more information and discuss this option with your loan holder before consolidating with the Direct Loan program.
 You will not be eligible for the special Perkins loan cancellations if you consolidate your Perkins loan along with your other federal loans.